iiacoban42/snake-game/doc/final.md

 After the game is over, the score will stay visible as long as the user doesn't start a new game.

 ### The game will keep a leaderboard of the top 5 scores that have ever been recorded and show it to the player at the end of the game
-We decided to not show this at the end of every game, since it will be enoying if a user wants to keep playing again and again.
-Therefor we prefered a separate screen for the leaderboard.
+We decided to not show this at the end of every game, since it will be annoying if a user wants to keep playing again and again.
+Therefore we preferred a separate screen for the leaderboard.
 It can be found in the `LeaderboardScreen` screen.
 Every time that the screen is opened the data from the server is refreshed, so that you can instantly see whether you're on top after your last game.

 ### The game will show the player their score at the end of the game
 After the game is over, the score will stay visible as long as the user doesn't start a new game.